Zwijsen building: Center for Reflection and Prayer

 - A prayer room for Muslim students and -staff members to say their daily prayers is available on the first floor.

 Meetings and regular activities

-The building is home to a variety of meetings organised by Academic Forum, as well as other departments and student organisations within the university.
+Normally, the building is home to a variety of meetings organised by Studium Generale, as well as other departments and student organizations within the university.

 More information about the various regular meetings (and their organisations) can be found below (unfolded items):